Sex toys as a couple: how to bring up the subject with your partner?

 • in a moment of vulnerability or tension,

-• in a very intense seduction phase.
+• in a deeply intense phase of seduction.

-Highlighting the shared benefits of sex toys as a couple
+Exploring the shared benefits of sex toys as a couple

 This is not something you want for yourself.
 It is something you would like to explore together.